Electric blanket reviews: FAQs

 Can I use an electric blanket if I have a memory foam mattress?

-Yes - there are no known safety issues with using the two together.
-Some mattress manufacturers say that electric blankets should not be used with memory foam as the memory foam won't be able to mould to your body in the same way, because the blanket will act as a 'barrier' between your body and the memory foam - it will likely make the memory foam much less comfortable.
+There are no known safety issues with using the two together.
+However, some mattress manufacturers say that electric blankets should not be used with memory foam as the memory foam won't be able to mould to your body in the same way, because the blanket will act as a 'barrier' between your body and the memory foam.
+This will likely make the memory foam much less comfortable.

 Other manufacturers say that it's fine to use the two together, as long as the electric blanket is always be put on top of the foam with a sheet or cover in between the foam and the blanket, and is not be left on all night (though we wouldn't advise this in any circumstances).
 Several manufacturers do warn that over time, the heat from the blanket does have the potential to damage the memory foam.